 Scenario #4 – Security Baseline Assignment to Multi-session

-I also tested MDM Security Baseline for May 2019 deployment to AVD Windows 10 multi-session VMs.
-As per my tested it worked OK.
-However the reporting has some glitches which I need to spend more time.
+I also tested the MDM Security Baseline for May 2019 deployment to AVD Windows 10 multi-session VMs.
+As per my test, it worked OK.
+However, the reporting has some glitches which I need to spend more time on.

-- Raise feature requests with Intune and AVD team to improve the features of VM management.
+• Raise feature requests with Intune and the AVD team to improve the features of VM management.

-- Wait for Azure AD and Intune official support announcement from Microsoft before starting big bang AVD management with Intune and Azure AD.
+• Wait for Microsoft’s Azure AD and Intune official support announcement before starting big bang AVD management with Intune and Azure AD.

 Resources